ocean-data-challenges/2023a_SSH_mapping_OSE/README.md

 ```
 ## Evaluation

+The mapping methods are evaluated against independent data using two approaches:

+### Independant nadir SSH data
+The ocean surface topography reconstruction is compared with independant data from Saral/AltiKa altimeter.

+### Independant drifter currents data
-The mapping methods are evaluated against independent data using two approaches:Firstly, the ocean surface topography reconstruction is compared with indepen dent data from Saral/AltiKa altimeter.
-Secondly, the surface currents are assessed by comparing them to the surface drifter velocities.
+The surface currents are assessed by comparing them to the surface drifter velocities.

 ## Data processing